Gurobi/gurobi-machinelearning/doc_source/source/supported.rst

 ------------
-The following tables list the name of the models supported, the name of the corresponding object in the python framework, and the function that can be used to insert it in a gurobi model
+The following tables list the name of the models supported, the name of the corresponding object in the python framework, and the function that can be used to insert it in a Gurobi model

 .. list-table:: Supported regression models of :external+sklearn:std:doc:`scikit-learn <user_guide>`
    :widths: 25 25 50